 Castella Cake is a soft sponge cake that is available in three delicious flavors - matcha, honey, and brown.
 The cake comes in three different packing of green, yellow, and brown colors according to its flavors.
 Muso produces Castella cake using only natural ingredients without adding preservations.
 The process of making Castella cake is accredited by Nippon Asia Halal Association, ensuring that it is Halal and safe for consumption.
 You can also buy this Halal Japanese snack as a souvenir to take home!

 Picture Credit - kappou-yama.jp

 Sakura Jam is a Halal product of Kappou Yama – a Halal restaurant in Japan.
-It uses essentially the domestic fruits of Japan and processes it without artificial sweeteners.
+It uses essentially the domestic fruits of Japan and processes them without artificial sweeteners.
 You can choose from different flavors - mandarin, apple, peach, strawberry, and blueberry.
-All these flavors taste so good, although peach Sakura Jam is the market best choice.
+All these flavors taste so good, although peach Sakura Jam is the market's best choice.

 Available at: Loax stores in Shinjuku and Akihabara

 Brown Sugar Candy is one of the sweetest Halal Japanese snacks that is made mainly using sugar cane.
 This delicious product by Ryukyu Kokuto is popular among locals and is found to have health benefits.
 Other Halal snacks by this company are Chocotto (a mix of chocolate and brown sugar), green tea chocolates, and mint chocolates.